Balak-github/Intro_to_AI_Final_Project_Detection-of-Credit-Card-Defaulters-Using-Machine-Learning/README.md

 ### SVM

-Support vector machines (SVMs), a type of supervised machine learning technique, can be used for both classification and regression tasks.
-However, it is usually used to address categorization issues.
-Each value in the SVM algorithm at a specific location.
-For every piece of information, make a point in n-dimensional space (n is the number of features) that symbolizes the feature's value.
-Find a super plane that distinguishes the two classes clearly, and then classify them.
+Support vector machines (SVMs), a form of supervised machine learning technique, can be utilized for both classification and regression tasks.
+It is, however, most commonly employed to address categorization concerns.
+Each value in the SVM algorithm is associated with a specific location.
+Make a point in n-dimensional space (n is the number of features) that represents the value of each piece of information.
+Find a super plane that clearly separates the two classes, and then classify them.

 ### How it works